fenago/rabbitmq-jupyterlab/Lab_8_learning.md

 Now, you  may look for a similar issue on the [**rabbitmq-users**] or [**rabbitmq-discuss**] mailing lists.
-If you don\'t find a similar issue suggested with a proper solution for the problem, you can drop a message to the mailing list describing your problem in detail and sending the RabbitMQ logs, along with the Erlang crash dump.
+If you don't find a similar issue suggested with a proper solution for the problem, you can drop a message to the mailing list describing your problem in detail and sending the RabbitMQ logs, along with the Erlang crash dump.
 The Erlang crash dump file is generated when